Albany Medical College Virtual Anatomy Lab

 The Dorsal Scapular Nerve – from C5; supplies rhomboid muscles and levator scapulae muscles.

-The Long Thoracic Nerve – from C5, C6, C7; supplies the serratus anterior muscle..
+The Long Thoracic Nerve – from C5-C7; supplies the serratus anterior muscle.

-The Nerve to Subclavius – from C5 and C6; supplies the subclavius muscle.
-(This nerve is not visualized on the 3D cadaver)
+The Nerve to Subclavius – from upper (superior) trunk and C5-C6; supplies the subclavius muscle.
+(This nerve is not visible on the 3D model.)

-The Suprascapular Nerve – arises from the superior trunk of the brachial plexus, receiving fibers from C5, C6; passes through the suprascapular notch (where it may become entrapped); supplies the supraspinatus and infraspinatus muscles (both rotator cuff muscles).
+The Suprascapular Nerve – arises from the superior (upper) trunk of the brachial plexus, receiving fibers from C5-C6, and passes through the suprascapular notch.
+This nerve supplies the supraspinatus and infraspinatus muscles of the rotator cuff.